 FAQs & Voting 101

 Many Washington state races are nonpartisan.
 That means candidates are not required to run under any party label, though they may choose to promote themselves under one.

 Washington voters can register up to the day of the election.
-You can register online or through the mail by July 25.
+You can register online or through the mail by October 31.
 Registration forms are available in many languages, from Amharic to Vietnamese.
 To register online, you need a current Washington state driver’s license or permit or a state identification card.
 If you do not have one of those cards, you can still register by mail or in person.
-The state will even help you find your county elections office, which is where you will likely need to go to register and vote in person before election day on August 2 (primary) or November 8 (general).
+The state will even help you find your county elections office, which is where you will likely need to go to register and vote in person before election day on November 8 (general).

 If you are registered to vote in Washington state and your address hasn’t changed, your ballot will be mailed to you about two weeks before the election.
 You can make sure your registration is up to date with your current address; check in here.
 If you did not receive a ballot, lost it or just made a mistake while filling it out, you can print a new one at your county elections office website.
 If you need a voter’s pamphlet, you can look at the guide at the same place where you check the status of your ballot.